-Most four-person low-income limits are the higher of 80 percent of the area median family income or 80 percent of the State non-metropolitan median family income level.
-Because the very low-income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
-The calculation normally used, therefore, is to set the four-person low-income limit at 1.6 (i.e., 80%/50%) times the relevant four-person very low-income limit.
-The only exception is that the resulting income limit may not exceed the U.S. median family income level (\$54,400 for FY 2002) except when justified by high housing costs.
+Most four-person low-income limits are the higher of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
+Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
+To eliminate this problem, the normal calculation is to set the four-person low-income limit.
+The only exception to this practice is that the resulting income limit is not allowed to exceed the U.S. median family income level (\$58,000 for Fiscal Year 2005) except when justified by high housing costs.
 Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.